rocketfuel/sdbc/DIALECT.md

 The original goal of SDBC was to create a clean abstraction layer over JDBC for Scala.
 Now the focus is on being able to perform query operations on any value that you would like to use as the basis of a query.
 For JDBC this is usually a `String` with some parameters.
 Or maybe you have a class that represents a row or lookup key.
 You should be able to query from those as well.

-SDBC is not necessarily purely functional.
-A particular dialect of SDBC can be more or less pure according to the tastes of the author.
-In the official dialects, only certain methods on queries or connection pools perform IO, but they are not typed specially to distinguish them from other methods.
+SDBC is not purely functional.

-SDBC is not an ORM.
+SDBC is not a fully-featured ORM, but provides facilities for mapping case classes to query parameters and for extracting case classes from result sets.

 A class should be created for each kind of query the DBMS supports.
 JDBC allows calling `.updateCount()` on a `ResultSet` that is a `SELECT` statement, which is absurd.
 Instead, create classes for each query type.